 }

-The Layout Startup (ID 0) is the predefined startup layout — modifying it changes what loads on application launch.
+Note: Startup (layout ID 0) is the predefined startup layout — it loads on application launch.
+Read it first before modifying to preserve any existing configuration.

-A simple Canvas display with the application title:
+A simple Canvas display with the application title and optional navigation buttons:

 get_table_schema('DisplaysList')